tiy-durham-fe-2015/curriculum/cheat-sheets/angular-cheat-sheet.md

 ### If you need to reuse a view

 You can use `ng-include` in simple cases.
 Otherwise, you need to create a directive.

+### If you need to manipulate data

+Consider making a filter.